hyperrhiz/jekyll-journal/pages/32-instructions.md

 - You have discussed the work with them, or
 - They are your personal friend.

 The Editor-in-Chief and Area Chairs will review paper conflicts to ensure the integrity of the reviewing process, adding or removing conflicts if necessary.
-If you have any questions about conflicts, please contact the editor-in-chief and area chairs.
+If you have any questions about conflicts, please [contact the Editor-in-Chiefs](/contact).

 ## Advertising